Angolan or Black-faced Impala | Online Record Book Preview

 Once you subscribe you will be able to view all the entry details for hundreds of different species, including full score sheets and photos.

-Angolan or Black-faced Impala - Species Detail
+Angolan or Black-faced Impala (free range) - Species Detail

 ||USDI/IUCN endgrd U.S. CItizens cannot enter after 1970.
 The Black-faced Impala has been upgraded